1.2. Relationship with Debian

 1.2.1.
 The Flow of Packages

-On the Debian side, the contributors are working every day on updating packages and uploading them to the Debian Unstable distribution.
+On the Debian side, the contributors are working every day on updating packages and uploading them to the Debian Unstable distribution (Unstable is also known as sid).
 From there, packages migrate to the Debian Testing distribution once the most troublesome bugs have been taken out.
 The migration process also ensures that no dependencies are broken in Debian Testing.
 The goal is that Testing is always in a usable (or even releasable!) state.

 Debian Testing's goals align quite well with those of Kali Linux so we picked it as the base.
 To add the Kali-specific packages in the distribution, we follow a two-step process.